 What are you (or your kids) going to be for Halloween?
 I’m going to be a cat, but don’t tell anyone.
 What was your favorite kind of candy when you were trick or treating?

 People love to answer surveys and contribute to polls.
-Especially when the subject isn’t as serious a politics or the best rib joint in town.
+Especially when the subject isn’t as serious as politics or the best rib joint in town.

 9 – Invite and Encourage Halloween Image Uploads

-If your site is interactive and allows user-uploads, start a post or page where people can upload their own holiday-themed images.
-Have visitors upload pictures of themselves or their kids in costume, parties, decorations.
+If your site is interactive and allows user uploads, start a post or page where people can upload their own holiday-themed images.
+Have visitors upload pictures of themselves or their kids in costume, parties, and decorations.

 If you don’t have a multi-user setup, you can still solicit pictures from your users and visitors.
 They can send them via email, and all you have to do is set up a post or page to show them off.

 Some form plugins allow for image uploads to make it easier for the guests.
 Just make sure you have some anti-spam running.
 You don’t want to get bombarded by uploads from bots.